 It's fair to say that Google's original Pixel Buds weren't the best-received wireless headphones when they reached reviewers ears.
 They were slated (among other things) for their overtly sensitive touch controls, as well as their awkward ergonomics and cable management.
 Things look a little different with their successors.

-During the opening moments of 2019's 'Made by Google' keynote, the company's SVP of devices and services, Rick Osterloh, launched into a teaser showcase for a new pair of Pixel Buds.
+During the opening moments of 2019's 'Made by Google' keynote, the company's SVP of devices and services, Rick Osterloh, launched into a teaser showcase for a new pair of Pixel Buds (see above).

 Google Pixel Buds 2: Price and availability